qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 Each WMS layer can be presented in multiple CRSs, depending on the capability of the WMS server.

-To choose a CRS, select :guilabel:`Change...` and a dialog similar to the one shown in :numref:`figure_projection_custom` will appear.
+To choose a CRS, click |setProjection| :sup:`Select CRS` widget.
+A dialog similar to the one shown in :numref:`figure_projection_custom` will appear.
 The main difference with the WMS version of the dialog is that only those CRSs supported by the WMS server will be shown.